-The human body, on an average, has about 37.2 trillion cells1.
+The human body, on an average, has about 37.2 trillion cells (Bianconi et al., 2013).
 Each cell, as minuscule as it is, is a highly efficient system with thousands of molecules diligently regulating its affairs.
 It is the sincere coordination between these cells that keeps our body functioning and alive.
 But how did this highly evolved unit come into being and what is it made of?
 We see thousands of living organisms around us.
 Are all those organisms made of the same kind of cell, or are they all different?
 If we were to zoom into a single cell in our body, what would we find inside it?
 Are there ways to study what goes on inside the cell?
 To find answers to these questions, let’s take a peep into the story of the cell.

-In the 1600s, a scientist named Robert Hooke who was working with the Royal Society in London, was asked to give periodic microscopic demonstrations.
+In the 1600’s, a scientist named Robert Hooke who was working with the Royal Society in London, was asked to give periodic microscopic demonstrations.
 To this end, he started to observe a huge array of objects.
 He observed cloth fibres, insects, crystals and the surface of the moon, under a microscope and a telescope and then made detailed scientific illustrations of the same.
-He published several of such illustrations in his work Micrographia (source)2 and one such illustration in this book was that of what he observed while looking at a piece of plant material.
+He published several of such illustrations in his work Micrographia (Hooke and undefined, 2011) and one such illustration in this book was that of what he observed while looking at a piece of plant material.
 What he saw were repetitive units, which reminded him of the cells in a monastery and he hence called the unit as a ‘cell’ owing to its appearance.
-Little did he know back then that he had indeed looked at the building units of the plant and had opened the eyes of humanity to a so far unknown world2.
+Little did he know back then that he had indeed looked at the building units of the plant and had opened the eyes of humanity to a so far unknown world.

-We know by the huge amounts of microscopic data available, that all cells are composed of some very specific macromolecules, which are like beads strung on a chain.
+After decades of studies and experimentation, scientists now know that it took millions of years of gradual evolution for cells to form (Wacey et al., 2011).
+We know by the huge amounts of microscopic data (Schopf et al., 2007) available, that all cells are composed of some very specific macromolecules, which are like beads strung on a chain.
 So, to make this chain (the macromolecule) we first need its individual beads (subunits).
 The most fundamental macromolecules that make all cells are:

 So, if we were to engineer a cell, we would need all these macromolecules and hence their respective subunits: